Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/exporting.md

 </td>
 <td>

-Returns the [IHtmlTextExporter](xref:ActiproSoftware.Text.Exporters.IHtmlTextExporter) that can export text to `HTML`, in a format that is compatible with the Windows clipboard HTML data format.
+Returns the [IHtmlTextExporter](xref:ActiproSoftware.Text.Exporters.IHtmlTextExporter) that can export text to HTML, in a format that is compatible with the Windows clipboard HTML data format.

 The output of this exporter is the same as [CreateHtmlInlineFragment](xref:ActiproSoftware.Text.Exporters.TextExporterFactory.CreateHtmlInlineFragment*), except that some additional information is added to make the exported text compatible with the Windows clipboard HTML data format.